A full-service hub for translational population research.

 The Translational Population Health Research (TransPop) group was founded in 2008 to develop a groundbreaking longitudinal community registry and biorepository (the MURDOCK Study) before becoming part of CTSI in 2017.
 The TransPop team leverages a unique combination of assets and tools to accelerate population health research, tailoring these capabilities to support the research needs of the Duke research community and collaborating research teams.

-Collaboration with Stanford University and Verily on a 4-year longitudinal cohort study
+Collaboration with Verily, Stanford Medicine, and Google on a 4-year longitudinal cohort study

 Metabolic Signatures Underlying Vascular Risk Factors for Alzheimertype Dementias